Car Insurance in Christchurch

 What car insurance providers operate in Christchurch?

 All major New Zealand insurers operate in Christchurch including AA Insurance, State, Tower, AMI, Vero, and Youi.
-As the South Island's largest city, Christchurch has excellent insurance infrastructure, extensive repair networks, and competitive pricing from multiple providers.
+As the South Island's largest city, Christchurch has good insurance infrastructure, extensive repair networks, and competitive pricing from multiple providers.

 Which Christchurch suburbs have the lowest insurance premiums?